Culdcept Revolt

-is a turn-based strategy video game developed by OmiyaSoft for the Nintendo 3DS.
+is a turn-based strategy video game developed by OmiyaSoft and published by Nintendo for the Nintendo 3DS.
 It is part of the Culdcept series.
-The game was released in July 2016 in Japan by Nintendo and in October 2017 internationally by NIS America.
+The game was released in July 2016 in Japan and in October 2017 internationally by NIS America.

 Plot

 Allen, the game's protagonist, is found unconscious and with amnesia on the streets of Celphas, a medieval-styled city, by Alicia, the leader of the Free Bats, a resistance group that opposes the city's ruler, Count Kraniss.
 Kraniss closed off the city, preventing anyone from entering or exiting, and seeks to wipe out all Cepters, those who can manipulate magical cards.
 Allen is a Cepter himself, and gradually gains power as he fights against enemy Cepters hired by the Count.
 Eventually, he fights his way to Kraniss' castle, defeating Kraniss.

 Allen learns that Kraniss actually sealed off the city because most of the rest of the world had actually fallen into a void due to the abandonment of the Chief God.
 The holy city of Dafnelion is still standing, however, and connects to Celphas, allowing them to travel there.
 They begin to seek a means to restore the world from its nigh-total destruction.

 Eventually, Allen and his fellow Cepters, some from the Count's former army, discover a time portal.
 They go back in time and encounter the brother and sister gods of the world, whose fighting brought about the end of the world after they destroyed each other.
 Allen realizes that they were being manipulated into opposing each other by one of their supposed servants.
 They manage to defeat this evil god and change the future so that the world survives.